 Upper School students are able to access the student management system, Jupiter Ed, to see their assignments, grades and communicate with their teachers directly, and they use Google Docs as a means to create and organize their assignments and work.

 Our Upper School students are the leaders in our school.
 They represent the student body in various capacities around the school and represent our school throughout the community.
-We look to these students and the high school students to be leaders for the other students and to set a positive example for them.
+We look to these students to be leaders for the other students and to set a positive example for them.

 Students in the Upper School also begin taking electives.
 They get to choose from a slate of courses that might be of interest to them, in addition to their academic courses.
 Students in the Upper School are eligible to qualify for the Duke TIP program and, based on their MAP scores, can take the PSAT.
 In short, they are beginning to chart their course for life after The SAE School.